gdagstn/oveRlay/README.md

 - calculates holes, i.e. which polygons are inside other polygons, so that their space can be "subtracted" when plotting by `ggplot2`
 - optional smoothing (via `smoothr`), offset (via `polyclip`) and joining of overlapping polygons (again via `polyclip`)

 The resulting polygon (or sets of polygons) follow the shapes of the point cloud quite closely and, if a point or set of points is far enough, another disjointed polygon is created.
 This allows to deal with outliers nicely; the current `ggforce` implementation of `geom_mark_hull()` is super fast, but will enclose *all* points no matter how far they are.
+Moreover, and to the best of my knowledge, the concave hull in `ggforce` does not allow holes.

 The step size controls how granular the resulting polygon set is: small step sizes will create shapes that follow the data more closely (at the expense of computing speed and, eventually, usability).